 - the absorption of CO²,

-- recovery of springs and protection of watersheds,
+- restoring springs and protecting watersheds,

-- maintenance of biodiversity,
+- maintaining biodiversity,

 And what can't we do?